ClearVision/ClearVision-v6/README.md

 ## Contributing
 In order to contribute you need to be able to compile [Sass](https://sass-lang.com).

-If you use [Dart Sass](https://github.com/sass/dart-sass) via CLI, you can run:
+Using [Dart Sass](https://github.com/sass/dart-sass) via CLI, you can run the following command to compile the theme:
 ```
 sass main.scss:public/main.css --watch
 ```

-This will compile the theme into the `/public` folder and watch changes.
+The result will be placed in the `/public` folder, and watch changes for auto-recompilation.